Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 Most of the higher-end PCs are respected more because of their terrific performance.
 So, because of this heavy workload, your PC becomes vulnerable to heat.

-This heat sink is an elongated extension located near the CPU socket.
-Which makes sure that the VRM and its MOSFET remain cool.
+This heat sink is an elongated extension located near the CPU socket, ensuring that the VRM and its MOSFET remain cool.
 The temperature usually is around 800C and 1000C, but in gaming PCs, it sometimes spikes up to 1200C.

-You might be wondering is the heat sink important, can’t I just skip this?
+You might be wondering, is the heat sink important, can’t I skip this?
 Well, there is no hard and fast rule.
 The use of a heat sink depends on your requirement.

 Working of VRM:-